MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2-winui3-sample.md

    You're now safely in a working branch rather than the "main" branch, and are free to start altering the sample's files.

 1. On your local drive, open the `.sln` file in Visual Studio.
-Example directories:

-   If you cloned the repo, the repo directory name is `/WebView2Samples/`:
+   Example locations of the `.sln` file: if you cloned the repo, the repo directory name is `/WebView2Samples/`:

    `<your-repos-directory>/WebView2Samples/SampleApps/WebView2_WinUI3_Sample/WebView2_WinUI3_Sample.sln`